mbafford/browser-tools/README.md

 - [Image/Text to ICS (Calendar) Entry](image-to-ics.html) - Take an image (or text block) and extract an ICS file for adding to your calendar.
 Screenshot a hotel reservation and let the LLM do the work of setting up dates/times/timezones/descriptions/etc.
 - [Table Formatter](table-formatter.html) - Takes copy-and-paste of CSV, TSV, Markdown, HTML table, or Google Sheets, and extracts the table and provides an easy copy to a multi-mime-type clipboard entry that can be pasted to Google Sheets, an email program as HTML formatted email, or a text box as Markdown.
+- [Loan Refinance Calculator](loan-refinance.html) - Refinance calculator - either enter terms manually, or paste in the details and it'll try to figure out the terms.
+Very US presumptive.

 # External Tools